mdn/temp-processes/issues.md

-# Issue reporting guidelines
+# Guidelines for reporting, triaging, and working on issues

+As a contributor, you can report and work on an issue.
+Triaging is typically done by people assigned the role of maintainers and owners.

-## General guidelines
+## General participation guidelines

+Always evaluate your contributions, while reporting an issue or participating in a conversation, to ensure that they are contributing to the overall progress and health of the project.
+Consider whether your issues and comments are on topic or if they are just adding noise.

+Dos:

+- Use [discussions](https://github.com/mdn/mdn-community/discussions) in the MDN project on GitHub before filing an issue.
+Use discussions to gain different viewpoints and to converge on an agreed upon course of action.
+This helps to keep issues focused and productive.
+- If you have a simple question, you can ask using other mechanisms like [chat rooms](https://chat.mozilla.org/#/room/#mdn:mozilla.org) or [forums](https://discourse.mozilla.org/c/mdn/236) without filing an issue.
+- Read our [contribution guidelines](/en-US/docs/MDN/Community) and [writing guidelines](/en-US/docs/MDN/Writing_guidelines) first to try to solve the issue yourself.

+Don'ts:

+- Complicate issues by trying to discuss multiple topics or by making off-topic comments.
+- Open lots of issues asking vague questions.
+- Ask questions without trying to solve the problem yourself first.

+## Issue reporting guidelines

-An issue must be an actionable task or an issue used to track multiple tasks.
+An issue must be a single actionable task or a collection of multiple, related actionable tasks.
-It must be clear at a glance what needs to be done for an issue to be resolved.

-**Issue titles:**
+The issue description must clearly state the bug and the action required to resolve the issue.

+Follow these guidelines while reporting an issue:

-- The title of an issue has to convey succinctly what the task is.
+- **Issue titles:** The title of an issue must convey succinctly the required action.

-**Description:**
-An issue's description should list what needs to be done and the status of the task or sub-tasks.
-It should be clear to a reader who has no context on the issue what the current status of the task is and what is left outstanding.
-The scope and status of an issue can be conveyed via a checklist or using labels.

-- It should not be necessary to scroll through comments or replies to find the status of the task or sub-tasks.
-- The status of the task (or sub-tasks) must be visible in the issue description or via labels.
-- Updates to the status of the task should be done by editing the issue description or task list instead of in a comment replying to an issue.
+- **Description:** The description for an issue should list the task or tasks to be completed to resolve the issue.
+Use the description field to indicate the completion and outstanding status of the task or sub-tasks by using checklists.
+Updates to the status of a task should be done by editing the issue description or the task list instead of in a comment replying to an issue.
+One should not have to scroll through comments or replies to find the status of a task or sub-tasks.

 ### Discussions